-Our online application for general liability insurance takes about 15 minutes to complete.
+Our online application for general liability insurance takes just a few minutes to complete.
 It requires some basic information about your business, including where it’s located, the number of employees, and estimated revenue for the upcoming year.

 In most cases, we’ll deliver multiple quotes from top U.S. carriers as soon as you finish the application.
 Look them over and pick the policy that works best for you.
 A licensed Insureon agent is available to assist you throughout the process.

 Once you purchase a policy, you can access your account and obtain a certificate of insurance, which is a formal proof-of-insurance document you need to show when you sign certain contracts or apply for professional licenses.
 Typically, it takes between 24 and 48 hours to complete the process and gain insurance for your business.